reflexive-communications/rc-mosaico-template/README.md

 ![CI](https://github.com/reflexive-communications/remote/workflows/CI/badge.svg)

 This extension installs a new base template to the mosaico email template editor civicrm extension.
-The template is based on the `versafix-1` template, but the `p` html tags have been replaced with `divs`.
+The template is based on the `versafix-1` template, but the `p` html tags have been replaced with `div`.
 It was necessary to support the align of the texts.
 As we experienced, the alignment changes were not applied on the `p` tags.
 It also provides a new block in the editor for lists.

 The extension is licensed under [AGPL-3.0](LICENSE.txt).